Free Consultation

 It’s just a ticket, right?
 Wrong!

 After an incident involving the police, many people who see disorderly conduct on their citation believe it’s a ticket and figure it’s no big deal.
-However, a disorderly conduct charge in Fitchburg, Middleton, Sun Prairie, Verona, Waunakee or anywhere else in Dane County can come with serious penalties.
+In reality, a disorderly conduct charge in Fitchburg, Middleton, Sun Prairie, Verona, Waunakee or anywhere else in Dane County can come with serious penalties.

 What is Disorderly Conduct?